-Fig. 9.9.2 Points of vibration measuring of azimuth thrusters if the root-mean square values of vibration rate within the range of 10 - 1000 Hz determined by GOST ISO 10816-1-97 does not exceed the values in Table 9.9.3 and in Fig. 9.9.3.
+Fig. 9.9.2 Points of vibration measuring of azimuth thrusters

-9.9.4 These standards may be waived like in the case of using on the drive shafts in shafting shall be subject to special consideration by the Register in each case.
+- 9.9.3 Vibration of azimuth thrusters is considered admissible for the categories as follows A and B, if the root-mean square values of vibration rate within the range of 10 1000 Hz determined by GOST ISO 10816-1-97 does not exceed the values in Table 9.9.3 and in Fig. 9.9.3. - 9.9.4 These standards may be waived like in the case of using on the drive shafts in shafting shall be subject to special consideration by the Register in each case.